BSPQ18-19/BSPQ19-E8/README.md

 </p>

 ## License
-This project fall under the GPL 3 license fell free to use it, modify it and let us know of your changes :)
+This project falls under the GPL 3 license, feel free to use it, modify it and maybe notify us know of your changes :)